 You may need to switch mid-game if you don’t choose your blog host carefully when you begin blogging.
 It’s not a good situation, but this is another thing bloggers need to embrace if it has to be done.

-Shortly after launching my blog, World of Freelancers, I had to do this.
+I had to do this shortly after launching my blog, World of Freelancers.
 Switching hosting companies were huge, time-consuming, and stressful, but I’ve never regretted it.
 Switching to the right blog hosting company has given me a better blogging experience and peace of mind.
 Switching to a good blog host will do this for you too.

 6. Start an email list

-When you’re a blogger, you want to know who’s reading your blog.
+You want to know who’s reading your blog when you’re a blogger.
 People sharing your posts on social media is one way to learn.
 People telling you is another way.
-The best way to know who’s reading your blog is to build an email list.
+Building an email list is the best way to know who’s reading your blog.

 Not everyone who reads your blog will sign up for your emails.
 But a lot of them will.
 Create a popup or landing page to give people something in exchange for signing up for your emails.
 It doesn’t have to be anything significant; you can simply offer to send them new blog posts.
 You’ll find that many people will be interested and sign up.